tnesbitt210/smart-file-templates/README.md

 1. Install [Smart File Templates](https://marketplace.visualstudio.com/items?itemName=TrevorNesbitt.smart-file-templates) from the Visual Studio Code Marketplace to integrate it into your VSCode setup.
     <br>

 2.  **Create .fileTemplates.json**: Use this file to set up rules that determine which templates are suggested for newly created files in your project.
-Define each rule using a regex pattern as the key, and assign a corresponding object `{"label": string, "template_path": string}` as its value.
+Define each rule using a regex pattern as the key, and assign a corresponding list of objects `{"label": string, "template_path": string}` as its value.
 The 'label' is a descriptive name for the template, and 'template_path' is the relative path to the template file itself.

     <br>
     The following JSON was used in the above demo: